Skip to main content

 • CREATE TABLE defines columns, data types, defaults, and relationships.

-• Constraints (PRIMARY KEY, NOT NULL, UNIQUE, CHECK, FOREIGN KEY) uphold data quality for University records.
+• Constraints (PRIMARY KEY, NOT NULL, UNIQUE, CHECK, FOREIGN KEY) uphold data quality for marketplace records.

 • Evaluate impact before altering production tables; plan migrations that keep data safe.